adonisjs/legacy-docs/2.0/ioc-container.md

 #### make

-Make is smarter and will try to satisfy dependencies until the last injection and always returns an instance of class if value passed to make is a class.
-Below is the list of rules followed by `make` method based upon data type.
+Make is smarter and will try to satisfy dependencies until the last injection and always returns an instance of the class if the value passed to make is a class.
+Below are the list of the rules followed by the `make` method based on data type of the argument.

 ##### Class
 will introspect to find dependecies using `constructor` or `static inject` getter.

 ##### Provider
-makes use of `use` method and returns value returned by provider as providers itself are responsible for satisfying their dependencies.
+makes use of the `use` method and returns value returned by the provider, as providers are responsible for satisfying their own dependencies.

 ##### Any other data type
-returns the original reference as IoC container does know how to make anything else from `Classes`.
+returns the original reference as the IoC container does know how to make anything else from `Classes`.

 ##### Autoload Namespace
-Get value using `use` method and follow below rules after that.
+Gets value using the `use` method and follows the below rules:
-1. if return value is a `Class` will try to follow the entire process again.
+1. if the return value is a `Class`, try to follow the entire process again.
-2. otherwise returns original return value.
+2. otherwise return the original return value.

 ```javascript,line-numbers
 Class UserController {